isomerpages/nlb-reference/_arts/literaryarts/sasteramelayusingapura/1b-novel.md

 ii.
 Double check that the item is in Lee Kong Chian Reference Library under “Branch”.

 iii.
-Write down the **Location Code** and the **Call Number** of the item.
+Write down the <b><u>Location Code</u></b> and the <b><u>Call Number</u></b> of the item.
 This helps you to locate the item within Lee Kong Chian Reference Library.
 Please refer to the table below for more information (Note: Please feel free to approach the counter staff for help in locating the books.)

 All featured books and periodicals are located at the Lee Kong Chian Reference Library.